srpss/react-project-exam/documentation.md

 - Overall, you can create threads and post comments.
 With images
 - Authetnication - signin and signup
 - Guests can view threads
+- forms have simple validation, some fields are required
+- errors are throwned in the console or at form